Reading Time: about 6 hours

 Wit is abundant throughout the book, sometimes used to impart information or drive home a subtle barb, other times to provide humor.
 Speaking of humor, I did laugh out loud when Hamil the poet is launched over the head of a camel while trying to ride it.

 Jones often takes the time to explain the actions or thinking of his characters, making sure to plug holes where there are questions.
 Unfortunately, this is less prevalent towards the end of the book, when some of Dabir’s actions and knowledge are questionable and not explained.
 This, however is a minor quibble and the story doesn’t suffer for it.
 The other minor quibble I had was with chapter length.
-Sometimes it’s hard to find a place to stop.
+Sometimes it’s hard to find a place to stop – not that I wanted to (life has a nasty habit of getting in the way).
 For instance, chapter 4 is only 11 pages, but chapter 5 is 36 pages.
 But again, this is a minor issue.

 Howard Andrew Jones has hooked me with a terrific story of middle-eastern adventure, rife with magic, swordplay, and great prose.
 I hope he decides to write another installment in the same setting with some of the same characters…I for one would look forward to such a tale, and I’m happy to have added The Desert of Souls to my library.